fatihacet/spark/README.md

 # Spark Framework

-A brand new JavaScript framework for modern web development.
-It's View based and supported with components.
-Spark Framework aims to be test driven and documented.
+The Spark framework is a brand new JavaScript framework for modern web development.
+Focused on creating View based components, it aims to be test driven and well documented.

-It's heavily inspried from [Koding's KD Framework](https://github.com/koding/kd).
-However Spark Framework is built on top of Google's powerful Closure Library and awesome Closure Tools.
+Spark is heavily inspried from [Koding's KD Framework](https://github.com/koding/kd), and is built on top of Google's powerful Closure Library and awesome Closure Tools.

 ### Future Plans